 Only the central beam

-All the beams
+All the beams (excluding wrap-around beams)

 For proposal 5.3, the only comment from MTK is regarding the modeling on small-scale fading.
 The equation can be easily modified to just model the channel as a 1-tap deterministic channel.

 Proposal 5.3: For SLS to LLS metric, use “pre-processing SNR” as described in TR 37.910.

+NOTE: If small scale fading is not considered for evaluation, the “pre-processing SNR” equation may be modified accordingly (e.g. by setting α0,u,p=1, and N=M=0)

 Q5.1: Please provide comments on proposals 5.1, 5.2 and 5.3